 Paid Time Off and Vacation

-Employees working a standard five-day workweek receive at least 20 days of annual leave, and that jumps to 24 days for employees working a six-day workweek.
 The Federal Leave Act ensures that employees receive their full salary during vacation, and unused days can be carried over until March 31st of the following year (with employer consent).

-Additionally, Germany observes several paid public holidays, some nationwide and others specific to certain regions, such as Assumption of Mary in Bavaria and All Saints’ Day in Baden-Württemberg.
+Some German holidays are specific to certain regions, such as Assumption of Mary in Bavaria and All Saints’ Day in Baden-Württemberg, and employees often expect to receive time off for these.

 Sick Leave

-Employees are eligible for paid sick leave after four weeks of employment.
-If an employee cannot work due to illness, they are entitled to receive their full salary from their employer for up to six weeks.
+If an employee can’t work due to illness, they’re entitled to receive their full salary from their employer for up to six weeks, but the employee must provide a sick note from a doctor after three days of illness.

 Maternity Leave

 Mothers are entitled to 14 weeks of paid maternity leave, six weeks before their due date and eight weeks after the child’s birth.
-If a child is born prematurely or if there are multiple births, this post-natal coverage can extend to 12 weeks, ensuring mothers have ample time to recover.
+If a child is born prematurely or if there are multiple births, this postnatal coverage can extend to 12 weeks, ensuring mothers have ample time to recover.

 Parental Leave